Alstrasz/entry-task-fullstack/README.md

 This is a smiple project to pass entry test.
 It loads data from json to database and serves it to client.
 There is abiliy to generate tree-like structure from data

-Description can be found at "../JS Fullstack Home Task.docx"
+Description can be found at "./JS Fullstack Home Task.docx"

 # Used technologies

-- mongoose
+- Mongodb used as database

-- NestJS
+- NestJS used as backend framework

+- Angular used as frontend framework

 - Honorable mentions:
     - swagger-ui-express